Great Choral Singing Since 1949

 Section 5.
 Vacancies – The Executive Board shall have the power to fill vacancies until the next regular Annual Meeting, when an election shall be held to fill any unexpired terms.

 Section 6.
 Meetings – The Executive Board shall meet at least once every other month (September through May) or more frequently as called for by the President.

 Section 7.
-Quorum – A Quorum shall consist of at least 50% of the elected Board Members.
+Quorum – A Quorum shall consist of at least 51% of the Board Members.

 Section 2.
 Each Nominating Committee shall consist of three persons – a Chairperson, appointed by the President, and two other members selected by vote at a meeting of the Membership.
 The Committee may be constituted at any time but no later than one month before the Annual Meeting.
-The Committee’s duties shall be to present a slate of officers to the Annual Meeting for all elected positions (President, Vice President, Secretary, Treasurer, Section Leaders and Public Relations Director) and, if requested by the President, to act as an advisory committee for any other position.
+The Committee’s duties shall be to present a slate of officers to the Annual Meeting for all elected positions (President, Vice President, Secretary, Treasurer, Section Leaders, Librarian, and Coordinator of Public Relations) and, if requested by the President, to act as an advisory committee for any other position.

 Section 3.
 The term of office for each Committee shall expire at the Annual Meeting, but incumbent Committee members may be reappointed by the incoming President with the advice and consent of the Board.